↑

 3. And third, make a gratitude list after the holidays.

-I like to identify things I am grateful for and list positive (and negative) learnings from the holiday experience to plan for the next holiday season.
+I like to identify things I am grateful for and list positive (and negative) learnings from the holiday experience in a simple journal to plan for the next holiday season.

-Focusing on the successes of the season (no matter how small) extends the season’s joy.
+Focusing on the season’s successes (no matter how small) extends the season’s joy.

 relax w a book - and coffee with decoration in cream